Frequently Asked Questions (FAQ)

 I am in network with many insurances through 3rd party billers.
 Please see the Insurance page for more info.

-- An International Board Certified Lactation Consultant (IBCLC) is a healthcare professional who specializes in the clinical management of breastfeeding and infant feeding.
-My role is to provide evidence-based guidance and compassionate support for both parents and babies.
+- An International Board Certified Lactation Consultant (IBCLC) is an infant feeding specialist and healthcare professional who specializes in the clinical management of breastfeeding and infant feeding.
+My role is to provide evidence-based guidance and compassionate, individualized support for both parents and babies.

-- Beyond problem-solving, my goal is to make feeding your baby less stressful and more enjoyable.
-Every family’s journey looks different, and as your IBCLC, I’ll help you find the approach that works best for you.
+- Beyond problem-solving, my goal is to make feeding your baby feel less stressful and more manageable.
+Every family’s feeding journey is different, and as your IBCLC, I help you understand your options and create a plan that supports your unique goals — without pressure or judgment.

 If your baby has a tongue or lip-tie release, I recommend a follow-up visit within 1–2 days.
 At this appointment, I’ll check the wound site, assess your baby’s feeding, and make sure healing and breastfeeding are progressing well.